 6. Competing Risks

 We go over the example in the textbook working with multiple-decrement and cause-deleted life tables, including a simplified approach that assumes constant risks within each age group.
-The promised handout on contraceptive discontinuation is now available.
+We illustrate increment-decrement life tables using a classic dataset on contraceptive discontinuation.

 9. Birth Intervals